Denisse030/CMS_with_RBAC_Project/README.md

 A robust and scalable web application designed to manage user authentication, authorization, and content securely.
 This project integrates modern technologies like **blockchain** for immutable logging and **machine learning** for anomaly detection in login behavior.

-> **Note**: This project was developed as part of my **Capstone Experience in Digital Forensics/Cybersecurity II + Network Security and Forensics** courses at John Jay College of Criminal Justice.
-It demonstrates the integration of advanced technologies to solve real-world cybersecurity challenges.

 ---
 ## Demo Video